deib-polimi/modaclouds-space4cloud/README.md

 The tool takes as input a Palladio Component Model (PCM) that describes the application, an extension file that specify the set of cloud resources used to run the application and a set of constraints.
 It then solves by mean of an heuristic an optimization problem in order to find a solution that fulfill the constraints and minimizes the costs.

+The user manual with information about the installation and usage of the tool can be found
+here: ftp://home.dei.polimi.it/outgoing/Giovanni.Paolo.Gibilisco/space4cloudExample/SPACE4Cloud%20User%20Manual.pdf

 #Installation

 To install the latest release of SPACE4CLOUD an installation of Palladio 3.5 is needed.
 You can obtain it [here](http://www.palladio-simulator.com/tools/download/).